Origins of the Qin

 The variety of uses of the character "qin" can cause confusion (and see more on the role of language).
 As a result this page often uses the term "qin-style".
 Here are some of the issues involved.

-1. In pre-Han writing is not at all clear what sort of music instrument the character "琴 qin" describes.
+1. In pre-Han writing it is not at all clear what sort of music instrument the character "琴 qin" describes.

 • It could have been a generic name for unspecified zithers with neither frets nor movable bridges (here simply called "fretless"); likewise, "瑟 se" could have been a generic name for zithers with movable bridges and/or frets (here simply called "fretted").